Field alias behavior change

 If you use Splunk Web

-If you are a Splunk Cloud user, or if you simply prefer to manage your field aliases through their Settings pages, you can use the Overwite field values setting to determine how alias fields are treated when they are already present in events at the time that field alias processing takes place.
+If you are a Splunk Cloud Platform user, or if you simply prefer to manage your field aliases through their Settings pages, you can use the Overwite field values setting to determine how alias fields are treated when they are already present in events at the time that field alias processing takes place.

 Select Overwrite field values for a field alias that uses the corrected field alias behavior.
 This means that it does what it takes during processing to ensure that the alias fields in the event share the values of their corresponding source fields.
 See the table in After the 7.2.4 field alias fix for more information.